Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 You have to admit, these digital devices are an excellent way of keeping people contained for the best part of their lives, inactive which contributes to poor health, believing whatever the device says.
 Little Britain - Computer says no, was so prescient!
 Who needs a prison when you have a digital device which controls your income and ability to live as you desire...

-So bearing in mind the ease at which digital information can be changed, and the difficulty in remotely removing or altering hard copies (paper print outs) of data, even though its considered environmentally damaging to use lots of paper, thoses pieces of paper can be ever so helpful in some situations.
+So bearing in mind the ease at which digital information can be changed, and the difficulty in remotely removing or altering hard copies (paper print outs) of data, even though its considered environmentally damaging to use lots of paper, those pieces of paper can be ever so helpful in some situations.
 Its probably why many Govt entities still use pen and paper.
 Do they know something we dont?